 Why did this happen?
 Because the highest and best use for the property is redevelopment.
 Properties are being purchased in the area for the value of the land and the condition of the home has little effect on the value of its highest and best use.

 My best advice for people who want to renovate is to understand the context of the market and know the market value of a property before a renovation begins.
 Then be sure to understands how the renovation affects the market value.

 Don't assume that a there will be a profit for a renovated property or even a 100% return on the renovation dollars spent.
-In Calgary, generally, the closer to the core you go, the more valuable a renovation is, except in neighbourhoods where the highest and best use of a property is redevelopment.
+In Calgary as in most cities, the closer to the core you go, the more valuable a renovation is, except in neighbourhoods where the zoning makes highest and best use of most properties, redevelopment.
 But even in neighbourhoods where this is true, certain properties can still benefit from renovating because not every property in those neighbourhoods has redevelopment as its highest and best use.